darrellsilver/norc/INSTALL.md

 # Installing Norc

-The goal of this install script is to setup a simple Norc environment that can run a sample Task.
+The goal of this walkthrough is to setup a simple Norc environment that can run a sample Task.
 Much of the power of Norc is in its extensibility beyond simple Task management, so the more hack-happy you are, the better!

 ## Environments tested for this example.